By Tony Heath, PhD, CPHQ, Lean Consultant with OptumCare

 About Tony Heath

-Tony is a certified lean process improvement consultant and a black belt for OptumCare, a business of UnitedHealth Group.
+Tony is a certified Lean process improvement consultant and a black belt for OptumCare, a business of UnitedHealth Group.
 He has been leading continuous improvement within the healthcare industry for 18 years.
 He holds a PhD in Family Therapy from Purdue and currently serves on its Midwest Board for the Association for Manufacturing Excellence.

 Tony enjoys native gardening, making great coffee, and drinking great beer and good whiskey.
-He is a lean fixer of everything broken.
+He is a Lean fixer of everything broken.

 His motto is: Better, better, better.